goecharger/go-eCharger-API-v2/faq-en.md

 | chargingProfile | ChargingProfile | 0..1 | Optional Charging Profile to be used by the Charge Point for the requested
 transaction ChargingProfilePurpose MUST be set to TxProfile |

-A Request Containing chargingProfile is not yet implementet and as such a seperate Request has to be send with set charging Profile.
+A Request via RemoteStartTransaction containing chargingProfile is not yet implementet and as such a seperate Request has to be send with set charging Profile.

-SetChargingProfile.req
+###SetChargingProfile.req

 | FIELD NAME | FIELD TYPE | CARD | DESCRIPTION |
 | ----------- | ------------- | ---------- | ------------------------------------- |